Geography and Environment

-Geography and Environment, a division in the School of Social Sciences and Humanities, is a dynamic and vibrant place to be a postgraduate student and we are proud of our reputation for creating a friendly and supportive environment.
+Geography and Environment, a department in the School of Social Sciences and Humanities, is a dynamic and vibrant place to be a postgraduate student and we are proud of our reputation for creating a friendly and supportive environment.
 With over 30 academic staff, who are all leading international experts in their fields , we have an excellent international reputation for our research across different areas of physical and human geography.

 In addition to our exciting range of taught programmes, there are also a variety of funded and unfunded opportunities to join us as a doctoral researcher.
 You can develop your own unique research proposal or browse our current list of PhD opportunities – either way, we’d love to hear from you.